qmk/qmk_firmware/docs/config_options.md

 Split Keyboard specific options, make sure you have 'SPLIT_KEYBOARD = yes' in your rules.mk

 * `#define SPLIT_HAND_PIN B7`
-  * For using high/low pin to determine handedness, low = right hand, high = left hand
+  * For using high/low pin to determine handedness, low = right hand, high = left hand.
+Replace 'B7' with the pin you are using.
+This is optional and you can still use the EEHANDS method or MASTER_LEFT / MASTER_RIGHT defines like the stock Let's Split uses.

 * `#define USE_I2C`
   * For using I2C instead of Serial (defaults to serial)